Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Observations and data reduction

 \subsubsection{Mid-infrared}

 The field of the SN has been repeatedly visited by the Wide-field Infrared Survey Explorer (WISE) satellite \citep{wright10} as part of the NEOWISE \citep{mainzer11} and NEOWISE-R \citep{mainzer14} missions.
-The NEOWISE-R mission observed the SN field four times during 2022 and 2023, after the SN explosion.
-A careful inspection of the NEOWISE-R images before and after the SN explosion shows a clear mid-IR emission from the SN in the $W1$ and $W2$ bands, and no variability pre-SN explosion, therefore we used pre-explosion images to subtract the host galaxy background emission from the images containing the SN.
-In each NEOWISE-R visit to a field of the order of 12 short exposures are typically obtained in a time span of a day.
-To obtain deep photometry we proceeded to co-add single exposure images obtained within a visit.
-A similar procedure was performed on the pre-SN images to obtain deep host galaxy templates.
+The NEOWISE-R mission observed the SN five times during 2022, 2023 and 2024.
+A careful inspection of the NEOWISE-R images before and after the SN explosion shows a clear mid-IR emission from the SN in the $W1$ and $W2$ bands, and no variability pre-SN explosion; therefore, pre-explosion images were used to subtract the host galaxy background emission from the images containing the SN.
 We obtained aperture photometry from host subtracted images.
-The NEOWISE $W1$ and $W2$ photometry is presented in Fig. \ref{lightcurves_fig} and summarised in Table \ref{mir_phot_tab}.
+The NEOWISE $W1$ and $W2$ photometry is presented in Fig. \ref{lightcurves_fig} and summarised in Table \ref{mir_phot_tab} in the Appendix.